ayaka14732/wakong/README.md

-# Python Implementation of the Wakong Algorithm
+# The Wakong Algorithm and Its Python Implementation

 Wakong: An appropriate and robust masking algorithm for generating the training objective of text infilling

+## Motivation

+TODO

 ## Installation